eslamdyab21/AMRs-in-Warehouse-Systems/Graduation-Project-Documentation/Software/customers-web-application-back-end-database@73.md

 ## Contact Page ##

-This page lets the user contact with our customer services.
+This page lets the customer contact with our customer services.
 He can send any message he wants to our admins.

 <p align="center">
 <img src="images/web-application-back-end/Contact.png">